2020: Stay Alive

-I used to think that we, as human beings, must do better than the previous year, must achieve more and more in life.
+I used to think that we, as human beings, must do better than the previous year, and must achieve more and more in life.
 The pandemic struck and changed the way I perceive life.
 It’s a bit hard to sum up this year into one conclusion; Are we doing better?
 Doing worse?
 Or going nowhere?
 Well, 2020 had its ups and downs, a year of uncertainty and absurdity.
 All we got to do was saving ourselves first.
 Thus, I decided to direct myself to do only one thing in this crazy year: Survive.
-I put aside the definitions of what so-called “improvement”, “achievement”, "resolution", you name it, and just keep in mind to stay healthy, both physically and mentally, from day to day.
+I put aside the definitions of so-called “improvement”, “achievement”, "resolution", you name it, and just keep in mind to stay healthy, both physically and mentally, from day to day.
 This is the most basic need yet very challenging to achieve in 2020.

 One thing I learned is that people have their own mechanism to cope with this hard situation.
 Some people might enjoy attending free webinars, while some might feel drained.
-For me, besides enhancing knowledge, attending webinars (for topics I’m interested in) allowed me to fulfill the needs of social interaction.
+For me, besides enhancing my knowledge, attending webinars (for topics I’m interested in) allowed me to fulfill the need for social interaction.
 Let’s continue our own way and respect each other without discrediting any particular activity.

 2. Work from home (WFH)